MinaFoundation/mina-fungible-token/documentation/deploy.md

 [!NOTE] If you do not use the `FungibleToken` class as is, third parties that want to integrate your token will need to use your custom contract as well.

+### Admin Contract and Centralization

+The default admin contract uses a single keypair.
+That is not ideal, as it introduces a single point of failure.

+Higher levels of security can be achieved by utilizing a decentralized governance or multi-sig scheme, and it is recommended to do so.

+Any user purchasing a token should investigate the key management practices of the token deployer and validate the token contract permissions as one should with any o1js application.

 ## Initializing and deploying the token contract

 Next, the token contract needs to be deployed, via its `deploy()` function.